op7ic/Cloud-Investigate/README.md

 ---
 # Tools included

-A global YAML config file, [os-setup.yml](config/os-setup.yml), sets the versions of the tools and specific URLs which should be downloaded.
+A global YAML config file, [os-setup.yml](config/os-setup.yml), sets the versions of the tools and specific URLs which should be downloaded along with system names, credentials and other details.

 The following tools are currently deployed in the default configuration of Cloud Investigate: